Dangerous onslaught of thunderstorms and tornadoes forecast for South on Wednesday

 - There will probably be considerable low cloud cover and overcast conditions throughout the day, meaning most tornadoes will not be visible until the very last minute, if at all.
 Do not wait to see or hear a tornado before seeking shelter.

-- Danger after dark: The threat of tornadoes and widespread damaging winds will continue after dark, especially in eastern Mississippi and northwestern Alabama. “[A] risk for additional/significant tornadoes is anticipated to last through the overnight hours, focused particularly across much of Alabama,” the Storm Prediction Center wrote.
+- Danger after dark: The threat of tornadoes and widespread damaging winds will continue after dark, especially in eastern Mississippi and northwestern Alabama.
+A “risk for additional/significant tornadoes is anticipated to last through the overnight hours, focused particularly across much of Alabama,” the Storm Prediction Center wrote.

 Thursday’s storm threat